 What can I expect after sedation dentistry?

 You can expect to feel nothing at all or sluggish , drowsy and possibly nauseous.
-Side effects vary depending on the type of medication used.
+Side effects vary depending on the type of medication used and may differ between patients.

 What should I do before dental sedation?